labsyspharm/minerva-public-website/docs/index.md

 # Key Features

-## Catchy description
+## You only need a browser
 Elaborate on feature.

-## Catchy description
+## Share with an url
 Elaborate on feature.

+## mobile friendly
+elaborate

 ## Open source
-MY SOFTWARE is written in ABC and is available under the MIT License.
-It can be downloaded at: [https://github.com/labsyspharm/blank-software-website](https://github.com/labsyspharm/blank-software-website).
+Minerva and all of its code is available under the MIT License.
+It can be downloaded at: [https://github.com/labsyspharm/minerva-story](https://github.com/labsyspharm/minerva-story).

-**For more details, read the manuscript here: [https://doi.org/](https://doi.org/).**